dgvncsz0f/dot-install/README.rst

             itself needs to create/modify any file it must relative to this directory;

+:dot_module: The name of the module;

-:dot_mod: The absolute path of the module directory;
+:dot_bundle: The name of the bundle, if any;

 :dot_hook: Either `pre` or `post`;

-The current directory will be set to `$dot_mod` prior invoking the script.
+The current directory will be set to the current module being installed prior invoking the script.

 One last important thing about hooks.
 If the exit status of the *pre* script is non zero, the module is not installed.